antor44/livestream_video/README.md

 -   **Quantized Models:** Support for quantized models to improve performance on CPUs.
 -   **Multi-Platform:** Compatible with Linux, macOS, and Windows (via WSL2).
 -   **Audio Inputs:** Transcribe from any audio input, including loopback devices to capture desktop audio.
 Supported on Linux (PulseAudio) and macOS (AVFoundation).

+**Important Note on Subtitle Generation:** Sometimes models make too many errors or get stuck repeating words or phrases; even the most powerful model, such as the larger-v3 model, can be especially problematic.
+You can try using a different model or splitting the audio/video file into smaller chunks.

 ### Online Translation with Google Gemini API